| [ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Return

-otherwise.A dotted list is a list where the
+#tif obj is a dotted list, or#fotherwise.A dotted list is a list where the

-.
+cdrof the last pair is not the empty list().
 Any non-pair obj is also considered a dotted list, with length zero.(dotted-list? '(1 2 .
 3)) ⇒ #t (dotted-list?
 99) ⇒ #t

 It will be noted that any Scheme object passes exactly one of the

-above three tests proper-list?
+above three tests proper-list?, circular-list? and

-are either proper-list?
+are either proper-list? or dotted-list?, and infinite

-lists are circular-list?
+lists are circular-list?.

 - Scheme Procedure: null-list? lst